-Design student Arvid Häusser has unveiled a porcelain, wall-mounted coffee and espresso machine.
+Arvid Häusser’s Wall-Mounted Coffee and Espresso Machine.
+Design student Häusser has unveiled a porcelain, wall-mounted coffee and espresso machine.
 One can only hope it goes into production soon and hits North America.

+Piquadro’s Celeos Backpack & Blue Square Collection.
 You can travel.
 Or, you can travel well and in style.
 Ditch the standard, black nylon bag containing your iPad / tablet and opt for Italian company Piquadro’s CELEOS backpack.
-Wallpaper* magazine, the avatar of contemporary design, recently awarded the item its prestigious 2013 Design Award–and for good reason.
+Wallpaper* magazine, the avatar of contemporary design, recently awarded the item its prestigious Design Award and for good reason.
 The stylish bag is rain-proof and contains separate compartments for your electronics, umbrellas, etc.

 The leather company has somehow managed to top themselves with the introduction of their Blue Square Line.
 Although designed for the business person, particularly those who travel frequently, their latest products will appeal to any and all design enthusiasts.
 Pictured below, for example, is their leather shopping bag.
 Of course, this being an Italian company, it’s no mere bag.
 It contains pockets for laptops, iPads, an umbrella and is convertible to a backpack.